PrefectHQ/prefect/docs/faq.md

     y = task_2(wait_for=[x])
 ```

+### Can I run Prefect flows on Linux?

+Yes!

+See the [Installation](/getting-started/installation/) documentation and [Linux installation notes](/getting-started/installation/#linux-installation-notes) for details on getting started with Prefect on Linux.

+### Can I run Prefect flows on Windows?

+Yes!

+See the [Installation](/getting-started/installation/) documentation and [Windows installation notes](/getting-started/installation/#windows-installation-notes) for details on getting started with Prefect on Windows.

 ### What external requirements does Prefect have?

 Prefect does not have any additional requirements besides those installed by `pip install --pre prefect`.
 The entire system, including the UI and services, can be run in a single process via `prefect orion start` and does not require Docker.